 - In a bowl dissolve the yeast with water and honey.
 Let it sit until bubbly.

 - Prepare the mashed potatoes.
 Let them cool down before you add to the yeast mixture.

 - Add the flour, salt, and the potatoes to the yeast mixture.
 Mix with hands, until combined.
 Place a damp towel over the top of the bowl, and let rest until doubled in size.

 - Prepare the oil in a large pot.

 - To fry the loukoumades, make sure you have a glass of cold water with a spoon inside.
 Use 2 teaspoons of dough and drop into the oil.
 (I use 1 spoon with water, to prevent the dough from sticking on the spoon.)
 Be very careful with this step so you don’t get hot oil on you.

 - Prepare the syrup.
 In a medium pot, add all ingredients over medium heat.
 Simmer for ten minutes, then remove from heat.

 - Once loukoumades are ready, ladle them over a plate lined with a paper towel, to drain the oil.

-- Add the syrup over the loukoumades, and dust with cinnamon and toasted almonds.
+- Add the syrup over the loukoumades, and dust with cinnamon and toasted almonds or walnuts.
 Serve warm!!